R&H Logo

 An appeal is a legal process that allows a higher court to scrutinize a lower court’s decision.
 In the context of family law, an appeal can be used to uncover potential legal errors or instances of judicial misconduct by magistrates or judges.

 Usually, only the losing party — the “aggrieved” — at the trial court level can appeal.
-However, in family law cases, either party might appeal a decision due to the numerous issues involved.
-For example, one spouse might appeal an unfavorable spousal maintenance order, while the other appeals a questionable division of assets.
-Either or each can bring an appeal forward if they believe the court erred in applying the law or if the judicial officer abused its discretion in issuing final orders.
+However, either party can bring a family law appeal forward if they believe the court erred in its legal application or if the judicial officer abused its discretion in issuing final orders.

 You can appeal district court or magistrate rulings on the following types of matters: